 In the last few months, my guy has been away from home a lot and I’ve been flying solo with the kid and the house and all of our animals.
 I finished radiation therapy at the end of January and it has been a long slow road back to feeling like myself.
 My stamina is still very low, I have to sleep a lot and my memory is terrible.
 I simply can’t keep on top all the things that are involved in keeping a household running solo, but how do I figure out what to let go?
 It often feels like I’m running in circles and things are still falling down all around me.

-That’s my tell, how I know I need to make a change.
-When I’m feeling that “I want, I want…” pull, but also that I have no space to do that think I want to do.
+The way I know I need to make a change is when I’m feeling that “I want, I want…” pull, but also that I have no space to do that think I want to do.
 I want to draw, but I’m running around all day and have no art supplies with me.
 I want to read a book, but don’t feel like I can afford to put the to-do list down for a while.

 That’s when I figure out what I need to let go of.
 And here is the secret to this process: You don’t need to figure out what to let go, you need to figure out what you want to keep.